-Both are dual-bay servers — they can hold two standard SATA internal drives right out of the box.
-Both have a face-plate on the front that covers the drive bays.
-This face-plate a bit loose — it can fall out relatively easily.
-Not a huge deal, you just need to make sure you press it on the server firmly.
+Both are dual-bay servers -- they can hold two standard SATA internal drives right out of the box.
+Both have a faceplate on the front that covers the drive bays.
+This face-plate is a bit loose -- it can fall out easily.
+Not a huge deal.
+You need to make sure you press it on the server firmly.

 Link Aggregation in, eSATA out

 On the back, though, you'll see a couple of significant differences.
 The Synology DS220+ comes with two Gigabit LAN ports, just one USB 3.2 Gen 1 port, and now no longer has an eSATA port.
 And that implies a couple of things: